 Oh, and did we mention that they come four in a set?
 So score for quantity and affordability, too!

 - Too big?

-Best suited for: A glass cup enthusiast who wants to make a large cappuccino (and hold it with a handle)!
+Best suited for: A clear cup enthusiast who wants to make a large cappuccino (and hold it with a handle)!